DavidTeboul/ChatGpt4Cooking/README.md

-# ChatGpt4Cooking
+# GPT4Cooking Chatbot

-ChatGpt4Cooking is a Python script that demonstrates how to use the OpenAI API to create a chatbot using the GPT-3.5 Turbo model.
-The chatbot engages in a conversation with the user, generating responses based on the input.
+ GPT4Cooking Chatbot is a Python script that utilizes the OpenAI API and Google Sheets API to create a chatbot using the GPT-3.5 Turbo model.
+The chatbot engages in a conversation with the user, providing suggestions for healthy meals based on the available ingredients.

-# Prerequisites
+## Prerequisites

  Before running this script, make sure you have the following prerequisites:
     Python 3.x installed
-    OpenAI Python library (openai) installed (pip install openai)

-Configuration
+    Required Python libraries: gspread, pandas, openai, oauth2client You can install these dependencies by running the following command:

+### pip install gspread pandas openai oauth2client

-    To use the OpenAI API, you need to configure the script with your API credentials.
+    To use the GPT4Cooking chatbot, you need to configure the script with your API credentials and Google Sheets credentials.
 Follow these steps:

+    Open gs_credentials.json and replace it with your Google Sheets API credentials file, which you can obtain by creating a service account in the Google Cloud Console.
-    Sign up for an account on the OpenAI website.

-    Obtain your API key from the OpenAI dashboard.
+    Sign up for an account on the OpenAI website and obtain your API key from the OpenAI dashboard.

-    Open the script in a text editor.
+    Open the Python script in a text editor.

     Replace the placeholder values with your API key and organization ID in the following section of the code:

-# cnmpython
+python
     openai.organization = ""
     openai.api_key = ""

+Usage

+Make sure the gs_credentials.json file is in the same directory as the Python script.

 Open a terminal and navigate to the directory where the script is located.

 Run the script using the following command:

-python chatbot.py
+python <script_name>.py

-Enter your messages in the terminal, and the chatbot will respond with generated text-based completions.
+The chatbot will prompt you with a series of questions and suggestions based on your inputs and the available ingredients stored in the Google Sheets.

+    Follow the conversation prompts in the terminal and observe the chatbot's responses.

-The conversation continues until you terminate the script or exit the terminal.
+    The conversation continues until the script finishes running or you terminate it manually.

-# Customization
+## Customization

-You can modify the behavior of the chatbot by adjusting the parameters in the openai.ChatCompletion.create() method.
+    You can modify the behavior of the chatbot by adjusting the parameters in the chat_with_assistant() function.
 For example, you can change the temperature, max_tokens, or top_p values to influence the response generation.

-Please note that the script provided is a simple example, and you can expand upon it to incorporate additional functionality or integrate it into a larger project as needed.
+    Please note that the script provided is a basic example, and you can extend it or modify it to suit your specific requirements.
+You can integrate additional functionality or improve the chatbot's capabilities as needed.

+## Google Sheets Integration

+The script connects to Google Sheets to retrieve available ingredients.
+To use this feature, make sure you have set up the Google Sheets API and have the necessary credentials in the gs_credentials.json file.
+The script assumes the Google Sheets file is named "GPT4Cooking_data" and the ingredients are stored in the first sheet.